Summary

 Official Title

-Evaluating the Impact of CONNECT, a Novel Smoking Cessation Intervention, in a Diverse, Multi-lingual Population
+Evaluating the Impact of CONNECT, a Novel Smoking Cessation Intervention, in a Diverse, Multilingual Population

 Details

-Group 1 and 2 participants are followed up at 1-week, and 1, 3, and 6 months.
-At 6-months, participants will be asked to complete an at-home saliva kit to verify their smoking status.
+• Group 1: Participants receive the CONNECT Multilingual intervention.
+Participants will be followed up at 1-week, 1-, 3-, and 6-months after treatment assignment.
+At 6-months, participants will be asked to complete and return an at-home saliva kit to verify their smoking status.

 Keywords